pawel-sp/VIPERModules/README.md

 You can run project and study prepared example module.

+## Versions

+There are 2 working versions of VIPERModules available on following branches:

+- **master** is an official version of VIPERModules
+- **view_modeling** is a version with view models support

 ## Templates

 To install templates for VIPER modules you need to copy ```Templates/VIPER``` folder to Xcode templates folder: